 • Making pupils more aware of the dangers of obesity, smoking and other such activities that undermine pupils’ health.

-Please click on the links below to find out how we will be spending the funding throughout 2017-18.
+Please click on the links below to find out how we spent the funding throughout 2017-18.

 Some of our aims include: